Consensys/quorum/docs/Privacy/Overview.md

 # Transaction and Contract Privacy

+Quorum achieves Transaction Privacy by:

+ 1. Enabling transaction Senders to create a private transaction by marking who is privy to that transaction via the `privateFor` parameter
+ 2. Replacing the payload of a private transaction with a hash of the encrypted payload, such that the original payload is not visible to participants who are not privy to the transaction
+ 3. Storing encrypted private data off-chain in a separate component called the Transaction Manager (provided by [Constellation](https://github.com/jpmorganchase/constellation) or [Tessera](https://github.com/jpmorganchase/tessera)).
+The Transaction Manager distributes the encrypted data to other parties that are privy to the transaction and returns the decrypted payload to those parties

 One of the key features of Quorum is that of Transaction Privacy.
 To that end, we introduce the notion of 'Public Transactions' and 'Private Transactions'.
 Note that this is a notional concept only and Quorum does not introduce new Transaction Types, but rather, the Ethereum Transaction Model has been extended to include an optional `privateFor` parameter (the population of which results in a Transaction being treated as private by Quorum) and the Transaction Type has a new `IsPrivate` method to identify such Transactions.

 [Constellation](../../Privacy/Constellation/Constellation) / [Tessera](../../Privacy/Tessera/Tessera) are used by Quorum to transfer private payloads to their intended recipients, performing encryption and related operations in the process.